Academic - Head of SIAS

 Academic - Director

-Director of Graduate Studies, School of Interdisciplinary Area Studies; Senior Lecturer in the International Relations of China
+Associate Professor and Director of Graduate Studies, School of Interdisciplinary Area Studies

-I have been based at Oxford since October 2011, prior to which I was Lecturer in International Politics at the University of Manchester, where I taught courses on East Asian security, China’s international relations, and the institutional politics of the European Union.
-I gained both my MPhil and PhD from the Centre of International Studies at the University of Cambridge and hold a BSc(Econ) degree from the LSE.
-My particular research interests include UK-China economic relations post-Brexit, EU-China relations, and the development of international regimes.
+I have been based at Oxford since October 2011 where I offer classes on China's foreign policy and international relations as part of the teaching team in Contemporary Chinese Studies.
+Prior to this, I was a lecturer at the University of Manchester where I taught on the international relations of East Asia and the politics of the European Union.
+I have MPhil and PhD degrees from the Centre of International Studies at the University of Cambridge and hold a BSc(Economics) from the LSE.
+My research examines UK-China economic relations after Brexit and the politics of EU-China relations.

 Academic - Staff